 Celebrating Full Moon

-Moon’s connection is a divine one and you can celebrate full moon in various ways to reap all these benefits.
+Moon’s connection is a divine one, and you can observe the full moon in various ways to reap all these benefits.
 The most simple one is gazing at the moon in all its glory on a full moon night.
-Other ways including meditating under the full moon or doing something creative like painting, or making music because it lets the creative juices flow.
-You can also celebrate full moon by doing charity and donation and wearing different moon crystals like moonstone, opal, labradorite, etc. Whatever you do under the full moon, you will do it right and it will help you achieve all you need to.
+Other methods include meditating under the full moon or doing something creative like painting, or making music because it lets the creative juices flow.
+You can also celebrate full moon by doing charity and donation and wearing different moon crystals like moonstone, opal, labradorite, etc. Whatever you do under the full moon, you will do it right, and it will help you achieve all you need to.
 Just remember that the more you respect the moon, the more it respects and blesses you back.

 Full Pink Moon

-This time around, the full moon is a very special one because it is the ‘full pink moon.’
-The moon isn’t actually pink but it is called that because it is the season in which the pink flowers, called phlox, bloom.
+This time around, the full moon is an extraordinary one because it is the ‘full pink moon.’
+The moon isn’t actually pink, but it is called that because it is the season in which the pink flowers, called phlox, bloom.
 There are various other names for this full moon falling at the end of April.
 Sometimes it is called the ‘full sprouting grass moon’ because of the start of spring season and sprouting of grass, which is one of the best things about spring.
 It is also called ‘egg moon’ and ‘fish moon’ because in this season birds lay eggs and fishes are more plentiful.
-It is a very happy time because winters finally come to an end, and we get to see the sunny days full of chirping birds, blooming flowers, happy people, and so much more.
+It is a very felicitous time because winters finally come to an end, and we get to see the sunny days full of chirping birds, blooming flowers, happy people, and so much more.

 The full pink moon is the time to utilize the pink healing energy, which is the energy of rebirth.
 All that is gloomy from winter must be on its way back because this is the time to realize the power of the new and fresh.
-Time to let go of the past and enjoy the change in season by embracing it and letting it preserve your soul for a delightful new time.
+It’s time to let go of the past and enjoy the changing season by embracing it and allowing it to preserve your soul for a delightful new time.